Stolen from badscience.net

 It is shameful that this book was not written by a clinical pharmacologist, or a senior doctor, or a Royal College, or a senior academic.
 Why has the British Pharmacological Society said nothing?

-It is shameful too that too was not written by one of the quacks who are keen to defend the $60 billion alternative medicine industry (which has cured virtually nothing) and who are strident in their criticism of the 600 billion dollar Pharma industry.
+It is shameful too that this book was not written by one of the quacks who are keen to defend the $60 billion alternative medicine industry (which has cured virtually nothing) and who are strident in their criticism of the 600 billion dollar Pharma industry.
 They haven’t done the work that Goldacre has to analyse the real problems.
 All they have done is to advocate unfair tests, because that is the only sort their treatments can pass.

 It’s weird that medicine, the most caring profession, is more corrupt than any other branch of science.
 The reason, needless to say, is money.
 Well, money and vanity.
 The publish or perish mentality of senior academics encourages dishonesty.
 It is a threat to honest science.